justinfranken/TradingStratTester/README.md

 MAX_DAYS = [59, 729, 10**1000]
 ```

-> [!CAUTION]
-> In order to have a correctly working project you have to add the maximum possible history in the same order in **MAX_DAYS** as you have included frequencies in **FREQUENCIES** and also subtract one day from that history as you can see in the table above.

 ## Pictures / Analysis results ?!

 Maybe some pictures or fancy analysis results later on ...